Last Updated on October 30, 2022 by Dr Gustavo Assatourians DDS

 A study published by the Journal of the American Geriatrics Society notes that people who do not brush their teeth daily are 22% to 65% more likely to develop diseases associated with senile dementia.

-The journal Science Advances recently published a study linking these two disorders.
+The Scientist recently published a study linking these two disorders.
 The bacteria Porphyromonas gingivalis found in the mouth is the leading cause of gum disease and gingivitis.

 The study examined the brains of older adults with Alzheimer’s disease.
 It found that this bacterium had escaped from the mouth and entered the brain.
 From there, it released an enzyme known as “gingipain,” which destroys nerve cells in the brain and causes the kind of memory loss that leads to Alzheimer’s disease.